Johnny463/BookSummarizer/README.md

 ```
 The program will extract text from the PDF, generate a summary, and create a new summarized PDF in the same directory.

-## Customization
-You can customize the summarization process by modifying the app.py file.
-Some possible customizations include:

-Adjusting the length of the summary-
-Chunk size-
-Per page readabliity-Font style
-In this Code, I used simple `RecursiveTextsplitter` to Reduce Hallucination.

-You can use:

-`NLTK Text Splitter `

-`Spacy Text Splitter`

-`Markdown Text Splitter`

-`Token Text Splitter`

-For Large files, and better results.

 ## License